About DeCew Falls

 The price of admission was free though the staff here appreciated donations to keep this historical site preserved.

-DeCew Falls resides near St Catharines in the province of Ontario.
+DeCew Falls resides near St Catharines in the province of Ontario, Canada.
 I don’t know if it is administered by the local government or if it’s cared for by the Morningstar Mill.
 For information or inquiries as well as current conditions, you can try to visit the Morningstar Mill website.

 To drive to DeCew Falls from Niagara Falls on the Canada side, we took Stanley Street north to Hwy 420.